British Association of Urological Surgeons

-The British Association of Urological Surgeons (BAUS) is a professional association in the United Kingdom for urology professionals.
-Its official journal is the BJU International, established in 1929, which is also the journal of the Urological Society of Australia and New Zealand, the Irish Society of Urology, the Caribbean Urological Association, the Hong Kong Urological Society, and the Swiss Continence Foundation; and the "affiliated journal" of the Urological Society of India, the Indonesian Urological Association and the Investigative and Clinical Urology journal.
+The British Association of Urological Surgeons (BAUS) is a professional association in the United Kingdom for urologists.
+Its official journal is the Journal of Clinical Urology, formerly the British Journal of Medical and Surgical Urology.

+BAUS has close affiliate links with the BJU International, established in 1929, which is also the journal of the Urological Society of Australia and New Zealand, the Irish Society of Urology, the Caribbean Urological Association, the Hong Kong Urological Society, and the Swiss Continence Foundation; and the "affiliated journal" of the Urological Society of India, the Indonesian Urological Association and the Investigative and Clinical Urology journal.

 Its website carries public data about how many prostatectomies and other procedures each surgeon carries out, so that patients can make informed decisions if they wish to choose a surgeon.
 The BAUT awards honorary membership, awards and medals to people who have made an outstanding contribution to the field.

 History and governance

 Formed against the backdrop of post-war reconstruction, the British Association of Urological Surgeons (BAUS) was conceived by London surgeon Ronald Ogier Ward, who gathered 37 consultant urologists at the Royal College of Surgeons of England on 17 March 1945.
 Ward was elected the first president, with Eric Riches as honorary secretary, and an inaugural scientific meeting followed on 29 June 1945.
 The new body's early priorities were to speak for the specialty within the forthcoming National Health Service and to agree standards for specialist training.

 BAUS is now a registered charity (no. 1127044) and a company limited by guarantee, headquartered at the Royal College of Surgeons in London.
-It represents more than 2,500 members—over four-fifths of consultant urological surgeons in the British Isles—as well as trainees and overseas affiliates.
+It represents more than 2,500 members - over four-fifths of consultant urological surgeons in the British Isles - as well as trainees and overseas affiliates.
 Governance is vested in an elected council, supported by specialist sections covering andrology and urethral surgery, endourology, functional and reconstructive urology, oncology and other fields; the Endourology Section, for instance, originated in 2002 as the British Society for Endourology before being absorbed into BAUS.